 For the remaining people on your list, realize that you can find some really nice cards for a very reasonable price at many dollar stores.
 So what about printing your own cards?
 Before you start, take into consideration how expensive printer ink is.
 Plus you'll need to buy card stock and envelops to print them out.
 Many times it's cheaper to just buy a box of nice cards.

 Once again, advanced planning can make a huge difference in your budget.
 Watch the sales ads for specials on turkey and ham and freeze them for later.
-Buy the green beans and pie fixings when they are on sale.
 Think about all the ingredients you normally use for your holiday meals and parties and buy them when they go on sale.
+And also consider store brands.
+The store brand of green beans, pie fixings, and other holiday fare is usually just as good as the name brand items and often costs a lot less.

 Going through a tight Christmas is never fun, so it's a good idea to get a start on next year's holiday right after Christmas.
 The best way to do this is to shop the after-Christmas sales.
 You'll be able to buy gift wrap, cards, decorations and more for up to 75% off.
 You'll also find mark-downs on stocking stuffers and pre-wrapped gifts that can work for next year.